Who is it for?

 This course provides top-level academic theory and professionally relevant education for students with a desire to break into a valuable career in international business.
 The curriculum is built to enable you to face the challenges of a complex global and interconnected world.
 Differences between countries and their markets have remained a major stumbling block for employees and managers venturing abroad.
 Success abroad requires tools to reduce this key threat and our curriculum will provide you with these tools.

-You’ll study the foundations of international business and management and you’ll also have an opportunity to apply learning through a compulsory project and a choice of specialist electives from the Cass master’s portfolio.
+You’ll study the foundations of international business and management and you’ll also have an opportunity to apply learning through a compulsory project and a choice of specialist electives from the Bayes master’s portfolio.
 The project will have a mandatory international focus which you’ll independently plan, initiate and successfully conduct.
 The project is intended to enable you to develop key leadership qualities, competencies and skills.

 You will benefit by learning from one of the most diverse faculty globally with world-class international business expertise, research and thought leadership.
-Our London location offers uniquely close links to international businesses – providing you with access to industry practitioners and guest speakers from the City
+Our London location offers uniquely close links to international businesses – providing you with access to industry practitioners and guest speakers from the City.

 - Develop a strong grasp of international business principles and how they are applied across different international business contexts